-Northampton Town and the missing millions: A timeline of events - BBC News
+Northampton Town and the missing money

 The borough council loaned £10.25m to Northampton Town Football Club to redevelop the stadium and nearby land, but the funds have seemingly vanished, leaving an unfinished stand and the football club almost going under.

 This story began four years ago when a decision was made to invest in the new stand.

-Now a police inquiry is under way into "alleged financial irregularities".
+Now a police inquiry is under way into "allegations of theft and fraud, bribery, misconduct in public office and electoral offences".

+In September 2017 it was announced seven people have been arrested and a further nine questioned under caution.

+In December the BBC revealed a further seven people had been questioned under caution, with money laundering added to the list of suspected offences.

-A BBC investigation has traced where most of the loan money seems to have gone, uncovering allegations millions of pounds was misappropriated by the developer appointed to oversee the project.
+A two year BBC investigation has traced where most of the loan money seems to have gone, uncovering allegations millions of pounds was misappropriated by the developer appointed to oversee the project.

-We've also discovered how some of it may have financed other schemes and how the developer, Howard Grossman, disguised his funding of former council leader David Mackintosh's successful bid to become the MP for Northampton South.
+We've also discovered how some of it may have financed other schemes and how the developer, Howard Grossman, disguised his funding of former council leader David Mackintosh's successful bid to become the Conservative MP for Northampton South.

+So far the BBC has discovered £37k in secret payments in to Mr Mackintosh's electoral fund from the company into which the bulk of the missing money disappeared.

-These hidden donations are now the subject of another police inquiry, after the Electoral Commission referred our findings to them.
+These hidden donations are now the part of the police inquiry, after the Electoral Commission referred our findings to them.

 Northampton Borough Council says it has no record of its former leader passing on a whistleblower's warning about the firm into which most of the loan money disappeared.
 David Mackintosh says this is "incorrect".